 Louis works with clients ranging from individuals and small start-up companies to large corporations, universities and research institutions.
-He has extensive experience, built up over more than two decades, in filing and prosecuting patent applications, particularly in the petrochemicals field, registered design applications and plant breeders’ rights applications in many jurisdictions, although most of his plant breeders’ rights work relates to South African applications filed on behalf of foreign applicants.
+He has extensive experience, built up over more than two decades, in filing and prosecuting patent applications, registered design applications and plant breeders’ rights applications in many jurisdictions, although most of his plant breeders’ rights work relates to South African applications filed on behalf of foreign applicants.
 Louis was president of the South African National Association of FICPI, served on the Patent Law committee and still serves on the Plant Breeders’ Rights committee of the South African Institute of Intellectual Property Law.
 He has also served as lecturer for two of the subjects administered by the South African Patent Examination Board and still serves as moderator for one SAPEB subject.
 Louis also lectures on Plant Breeders’ Rights to students taking the LLM module on Intellectual Property, New Technologies and Innovation of the University of Pretoria.

 Louis has on a number of occasions been recognised as one of the world’s leading patent professionals in the IAM Patent 1000 publication, and is regularly included in the MIP IP Stars publication.

 Louis is a member of the South African Institution of Chemical Engineers, the Law Society of the Northern Provinces and the International Federation of Intellectual Property Attorneys (FICPI).
 He is also a fellow of the South African Institute of Intellectual Property Law (SAIIPL).

 Louis has a Private Pilot License and enjoy doing some flying over weekends.